harvester/docs/versioned_docs/version-v0.3/upgrade.md

   - Rancher
   - rancher
   - Harvester Upgrade
-Description: Harvester provides two ways to upgrade.
+description: Harvester provides two ways to upgrade.
 Users can either upgrade using the ISO image or upgrade through the UI.
 ---

 :::note